yoctoproject/poky/documentation/overview-manual/concepts.rst

 Each recipe has an area in the :term:`Build Directory` where the unpacked source code resides.
-The :term:`UNPACKDIR` variable points to this area for a recipe's unpacked source code, and has the default ``sources-unpack`` name.
+The :term:`UNPACKDIR` variable points to this area for a recipe's unpacked source code, and has the default ``sources`` name.
 The preceding figure and the following list describe the :term:`Build Directory`'s
 hierarchy: